yanchenko-igor/dhh-system-engineering/kubernetes/examples/k8s-oidc-authenticator/README.md

 ## Use

-Simply open your configured ingress hostname, `ingress.hostname` from above, in your browser and you will be redirected to Google for authentication.
+Simply open your configured ingress hostname in a browser, `k8s-oauth.my-domain.com` from above, and you will be redirected to Google for authentication.
 If your email address matches one of from `role_bindings` section of the configuration, you will see the required `kubectl` commands in order to connect to the cluster.